4 Steps To Preventing Stroke If You Have Diabetes

 4. Manage Your Cholesterol, Blood Pressure and Diabetes

-High cholesterol can contribute to the build-up of fatty plague that causes blockages.
+High cholesterol can contribute to the build-up of fatty plaque that causes blockages.
 Learn more about reducing your cholesterol numbers and getting all your diabetes-related questions answered in an educational program like Diabetes Self-Management Education and Support (DSMES).
 Find a program near you.

 People living with type 2 diabetes are at an especially high risk for stroke.
 Start with these steps to reduce your risk and be sure to learn to recognize the signs of a stroke.